 Helen Mark is joined by Time Team's Professor Mick Aston in Staffordshire to find out about the Hanbury Crater, the result of what is thought to be Britain's largest explosion.

-In the Staffordshire countryside, just a few miles from Burton-on-Trent, a wire fence surrounds a deep crater measuring over half a mile wide.
-Nearby signs warn passers by of the sudden drop and that the land contains unexploded bombs which, in the event of an explosion, could cause injury or death.
-This is where what is widely believed to be the UK's largest explosion occurred on November 27th 1944 when an underground ammunition store at nearby Fauld blew up detonating 3-4,000 tons of explosives and devastating acres of countryside, killing 70 people, hundreds of sheep and cattle and completely obliterating a nearby farm.
+In the Staffordshire countryside, just a few miles from Burton upon Trent, a wire fence surrounds a crater in the landscape, 100 feet deep and over half a mile wide.
+A sign warns passers by that 'This land contains unexploded bombs and in the event of an explosion, injury or death could be caused'.
+What is widely believed to be the UK's largest explosion occurred on November 27th 1944 when an underground ammunition store at nearby Fauld blew up and 3-4,000 tons of explosives devastated acres of countryside, killing 70 people, hundreds of sheep and cattle and completely obliterating a nearby farm.
 The Cock Inn in Hanbury was so badly damaged that it had to be completely rebuilt.
 For 18 people whose bodies were never found the crater remains their graves, marked by a granite memorial stone close to the perimeter fence.